muskanbagrecha/MyQuiz/README.md

 # MyQuiz

-CLI app built with NodeJS.
+This is a CLI app built with NodeJS.